deniz-oezdemir/philo/README.md

 # Philosophers in Go

-This project is my introduction to Go, building on the concepts learned from the [Tour of Go](https://go.dev/tour/welcome/1).
-It implements the classic Dining Philosophers problem, which I previously [solved in C](https://github.com/deniz-oezdemir/Philosophers), to learn about Go's concurrency model in an applied way.
+This project is my first attempt at using Go.
+It builds on what I learned from the [Tour of Go](https://go.dev/tour/welcome/1).
+Here, I solve the Dining Philosophers problem, which I previously [implemented in C](https://github.com/deniz-oezdemir/Philosophers), to explore Go's concurrency features.

 ## Table of Contents